Which certifications should you pursue if you want a top IT salary?

 Competitiveness factor: More than 7,000 people worldwide have earned this credential.
 Due to the demand for professionals with these skills and the small supply of those who have them, CGEIT is the highest-paying certifications on the list this year.
 It is also one of four certifications by ISACA.

 Path to certification: To obtain CGEIT certification, you must have at least five years of experience in at least three of the five areas that the certification covers, including at least one year in the IT governance framework area, and you must pass the exam; the experience must be within the preceding 10 years or no more than five years after passing the exam.
 The exam is only offered during two 16-week windows per year (this year they are February 1 to May 24 and June 1 to September 23) and it is computer-based.
-To find a computer-based testing (CBT) location near you, ISACA provides a CBT locator on its website.
+To find a computer-based testing (CBT) location near you.

 In addition, Continuing Professional Education (CPE) credits are required each year to maintain your certification.
 Achieving CGEIT certification requires ongoing effort and years of planning (as do all the ISACA certifications), but with the growth of hybrid and cloud computing and the complicated nature of enterprise IT today, it will stay in high demand for many years to come.